daithal/saswara-rigveda/README.md

 1. Splitting few lengthy compound words based on Sandhi rules to make it easier for chanters.
 For this I am referring to [Rigveda Samhita Damodar Satavalekar](https://archive.org/details/OhON_rigveda-samhita-damodar-satavalekar) and few Kannada Rigveda Samhita books and few based on my own convinience while learning.
 2. Adding Rishi, Devata and Chadas to each sUkatas for the pArAyaNa perspective.
 For this I am referring to Rigveda source by [Maharishi Mahesh Yogi](http://vedicreserve.miu.edu/rk_veda.htm)
 3. Specifying sUkta beginning word (agnimILa iti, ashvinA iti etc) before starting the pArAyaNa for each sUktas
 4. Proof reading and enhancements.
-For any questions, suggestions, or collaboration in this project, reach me out at via email mentioned below
+For any questions, suggestions, or collaboration in this project, reach me out at via email mentioned below.

 <center><h1>|| ಓಂ ಸ್ವಸ್ತಿ ||</h1></center>

-**ದಯಾನಂದ ಐತಾಳ
+** ದಯಾನಂದ ಐತಾಳ
 **<dithal29@gmail.com>
 **DAYANANDA AITHAL, USA